Introduction & objectives

 It should be noted that the funds allocated to the Labs and operations budgets will not stake, meaning those funds will not disadvantage those staking in the network.
 Salaries paid are however free to stake.

 Veil Labs is made up of a dedicated team with a focused mission.
-It is the project’s R&D entity with a goal to push the technical boundaries for privacy and anonymity without compromising scalability and performance.
-For example, at launch, the Veil transaction data size will be 11.3 kilobytes, using Bulletproofs.
-An initial goal of the Veil Labs will be to reduce that substantially.
-This is one example of many.
+It is the project’s R&D entity with a goal to push the technical boundaries for privacy and anonymity without compromising scalability and performance, beginning with our industry-first release of stakeable RingCT in Q1 of 2020, followed by our research and implementation of the ground-breaking Supersonic-based protocol in late 2020.

 In the end, as new methods are conceived and tested, the Veil project will be the first to implement them in Veil to stay at the forefront of the industry.